picoruby/prk_firmware-wiki/Basics-of-keymap.rb.md

 For example, this keyboard is composed "normal matrix" with five rows and twelve cols.

-See [[Keyscan-matrix]] about other types of matrix and direct-scan.
+See [[Keyscan matrix]] about other types of matrix and direct-scan.

 ### Initialize a keyboard